egison/egison/README.md

 ```
 ### Acknowledgement

-I thank Ryo Tanaka, Takahisa Watanabe, Takuya Kuwahara and Kentaro Honda for their help to implement the base of the interpreter.
+I thank Ryo Tanaka, Takahisa Watanabe, Takuya Kuwahara and Kentaro Honda for their help to implement the interpreter.

 ### License